-Adam Zaner makes himself available to a select group of clients, providing counsel on the holistic integration of their professional objectives into their overarching life goals.
+Adam Zaner advises select clients on the holistic integration of their professional objectives into their overarching life goals.
 He has focused his entire legal career on the strategic evaluation and successful resolution of highly complex matters.
 His strengths are in research, analysis, writing, and the overall prognosis of extremely intricate, multivariable, high-dollar outcomes.
 He has practiced with prominent private firms, and as senior in-house counsel to major national corporations.
 He has degrees in philosophy and law from the University of Texas at Austin.

-Adam serves on the Advisory Council for the Harry Ransom Center at the University of Texas at Austin, is a Lifetime Member of the Texas Exes, a member of the UT Chancellor’s Council, a charter donor and Lifetime Member of the University Park Public Library, an alumnus of Leadership University Park, and a supporter of Human Rights Initiative of North Texas.
+Adam serves on the Advisory Council for the Harry Ransom Center at the University of Texas at Austin, is a Lifetime Member of the Texas Exes, a member of the UT Chancellor’s Council, a member of the College of the State Bar, a charter donor and Lifetime Member of the University Park Public Library, an alumnus of Leadership University Park, and a supporter of Human Rights Initiative of North Texas.

 University of Texas School of Law, J.D., 1994